What is Eczema?

 - The itching keeps you up at night

-- If your skin shows signs of infection, such as pus, crusting, or swelling.
+- In case your skin presents with signs of infection, i.e., pus, crusts or swelling.

-- It is affecting your daily life or mental health
+- It is impacting your day to day life or state of mind.

 Eczema Triggers You Should Avoid